 - Mobile shopping with curbside pickup or in-store pick up

 - Ordering pizza delivery to a park on a sunny day

 - Checking train and bus schedules without having to manually type in our current location

 The list continues as the value of geofence-enabled experiences varies based on each person’s favorite app or lifestyle.
 It’s no surprise then, the location-based tech market is expected to grow at a Compound Annual Growth Rate (CAGR) of 27.1% by 2026.Allied Market Research, 2019

 of marketers emphasize sales as the number one advantage of using location-based mobile marketing

 Geofences can power relevant, beneficial messaging and frictionless experiences for customers.

 Marketers use geofences to understand how to engage customers.
-Geofences help marketers create omnichannel engagement strategies that cater to their customers’ preferred messaging channels based on their real-world behaviors.
+They help marketers create omnichannel engagement strategies that cater to their customers’ preferred messaging channels based on their real-world behaviors.

-For instance, sending an email might be the most effective form of engagement for most customers unless they’re waiting for their curbside delivery outside a store or redeeming their loyalty points at a restaurant drive-thru.
+For instance, sending an email is a highly effective way of reaching customers, but less effective than making a connection while they’re waiting for their curbside delivery outside a store, or redeeming loyalty points at a restaurant drive-thru.

-Marketers also use geofences to know when to engage their customers.
-This might be in real-time or later when the customer experience can be most enhanced.
+Marketers also use geofences to know when to engage their customers in real-time, when the experience can be best enhanced.